kjwamlex/TapticMusic_Second_Prototype/README.md

 Music and Haptic beat does not sync together on first try but does on second try.

-# What happened to the whole project?
+# What happened to the TapticMusic?

 TapticMusic (Release) was released to the App Store, with completely different design,